Clifford the Big Red Dog (film): Plot

-In New York City, Emily Elizabeth Howard, a 12-year-old middle school student who lives with her mother, Maggie, is regularly bullied by a popular girl at school named Florence, but finds comfort in her only new friend Owen Yu.
-Maggie leaves her in the care of her van-dwelling and irresponsible uncle Casey before going to Chicago for a business trip.
+In New York City, 12-year-old Emily Elizabeth Howard lives with her mother Maggie and has only one friend, schoolmate Owen Yu.
+Maggie leaves Emily in the care of her uncle Casey before going to Chicago for a business trip.

 Mr. Bridwell, who runs an animal rescue tent at a park, introduces Emily to a small red puppy whose family had been taken by dogcatchers.
-He tells her that the puppy will grow based on how much love he receives.
+He says that the puppy will grow based on how much love he receives.
 Casey rejects the adoption due to dogs not being allowed in the apartment building.
 When Emily gets home from school, she finds the puppy in her backpack and names him Clifford.
 Casey allows her to keep Clifford only for one night.

 The next morning, Clifford has grown to giant proportions.
-Emily and Casey attempt to hide him from the building's superintendent, Mr. Packard.
-They try taking Clifford to a veterinarian, but he chases and plays with a man in an inflatable bubble.
-Word of his existence quickly spreads online.
-After learning from the vet's secretary of Bridwell's past miracles with animals and their owners, the Howards plan to get information on his whereabouts.
-As Emily is getting lunch for Clifford from the cafeteria, Clifford escapes from Casey's truck and humiliates Florence, giving Emily the friends she always wanted.
+Clifford eventually chases and plays with a man in an inflatable bubble in a park.
+Word of his existence spreads online.
+After learning from a vet's secretary of Bridwell's past miracles with animals and their owners, the Howards plan to get information on his whereabouts.
+Clifford eventually escapes from Casey's truck and humiliates Emily's bully Florence by licking her, which soaks her, giving Emily the friends she always wanted.

-Zac Tieran, the owner of biotechnology company Lyfegro, discovers Clifford on social media.
-He lies to the police that Clifford is his dog and has them search for him.
-After being evicted from their apartment and chased by the police and Lyfegro guards, Emily and Casey take shelter in Owen's lavish apartment.
-Casey tells Emily she can keep Clifford if they find Bridwell and take his advice.
-If he cannot help, Clifford must be sent to China, where Owen's father has a sanctuary.
-They race to the hospital, only to find Bridwell's empty bed and a patient who tells them Bridwell has died.
-Clifford is thus sent away by a boat arranged by Mr. Yu as Emily tearfully says goodbye.